elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

   - instantaneous: any point in a timeslot (what you would show in a software that downloads stuff for the user)
   - average: rate over longer period of time (useful for performance)
 - Bottleneck Link
-  - Which link is constraining the throughputs
+  - Which link is constraining the throughput

 ### Network Security